 On average, female investors invest about 40% less money than their male counterparts.
 Failing to invest enough can hinder financial freedom, delay retirement, and make it harder to reach your goals.

 However, there is some good news — when female investors do start investing, they’re more likely to see better returns thanks to their patience and level-headed approach!
-So, ladies, what are you waiting for?
+Go, ladies!

 How To Make Investing Easier

 Investing can seem intimidating, with the endless options and confusing jargon.
 But there’s an easier way.
 Automated investing services use your personal and financial data to decide for you where you should invest to get the most out of your money.

 With fully managed investing, experts take care of everything — from personalizing your portfolio to picking individual investments to managing your account.
 MoneyLion offers a fully managed investment account for almost no cost.
 There are no management fees and no minimums.

 With help from MoneyLion, you can ease the apprehension, get started immediately, and watch your money grow.
 With the complicated parts of investing taken care of for you, you can simply open your MoneyLion app on the way to work or after the kids go to bed to invest a few dollars or check on your portfolio.